Seminar working with Experiences in Higher Education

 3. What suggestions do you have for our Erasmus+ project to develop further?

-12.15 – 12.45 hours: summary of ideas and tips coming to the fore from the groups
+12.15 – 12.45 Summary of ideas and tips

-12.45: wrap up and completing evaluation questionnaires
+12.45 Wrap up and evaluation

 The seminar is free of charge.
 However, travel and accommodation costs are on your own expense.
 Some financial support can be given from the budget of the project.
 Please ask the contact person of the university in your country that participates in this project.